Elleke Boehmer: Fiction

-Boehmer’s characteristic fluency in interweaving the personal with the political also undergirds her fifth and most recent novel, The Shouting in the Dark (2015), which won the Olive Schreiner Prize in 2019 and was long-listed for the Sunday Times Barry Ronge prize.
-Like Screens Against the Sky and Bloodlines, the novel traces a young woman’s trajectory of redemptive self-discovery against the violence of both the family and the nation.
-Set in and near Durban during the 1970s, the narrative revolves around the protagonist’s relationships with her abusive father and her neurotic, ineffectual mother.
+Boehmer's characteristic fluency in interweaving the personal with the political also undergirds her fifth and most recent novel, The Shouting in the Dark (2015), which won the Olive Schreiner Prize in 2019 and was long-listed for the Sunday Times Barry Ronge prize.
+Like Screens Against the Sky and Bloodlines, the novel traces a young woman's trajectory of redemptive self-discovery against the violence of both the family and the nation.
+Set in and near Durban during the 1970s, the narrative revolves around the protagonist's relationships with her abusive father and her neurotic, ineffectual mother.
 The title derives from a crucial, early scene in which the former is glimpsed shouting obscenities into the night sky:

-In Braemar, once night falls, strange wild cries leap from the father’s mouth.
-Swaddled in a scarf of Rothman’s Plain smoke, he sits on the verandah as if keeping watch, a tumbler of brown liquid on the rattan table beside him.
-The words he once spoke to the starry sky in his ordinary voice, back on the porch in Durban, now come out as shouts, raw noises that tear at his smoker’s lungs.
-‘Idioot,’ he shouts, ‘Klootzak!
-Keep on, now, keep on!’
+In Braemar, once night falls, strange wild cries leap from the father's mouth.
+Swaddled in a scarf of Rothman's Plain smoke, he sits on the verandah as if keeping watch, a tumbler of brown liquid on the rattan table beside him.
+The words he once spoke to the starry sky in his ordinary voice, back on the porch in Durban, now come out as shouts, raw noises that tear at his smoker's lungs.
+'Idioot,' he shouts, ‘Klootzak!
+Keep on, now, keep on!'
 The mother leaves him to it.
 After dinner she goes straight to their bedroom, tugs the door closed behind her with a click.

 As she matures into a young woman, Ella must navigate both physical violence and the weight of wartime memory, Dutch heritage, European colonial history, and the racial ideology it carries in order to forge her own independent identity and subjectivity.
-Reminiscent of the story of John in Coetzee's Boyhood, Ella's story is of resilience in the face of oppression, one that charts the growth of a creative, political, and profoundly human consciousness.
+Reminiscent of the story of John in J. M. Coetzee's Boyhood, Ella's story is of resilience in the face of oppression, one that charts the growth of a creative, political, and profoundly human consciousness.
 Coetzee himself has described The Shouting in the Dark as a "story, as disturbing as it is enthralling, of a girl's struggle to emerge from under the dead weight of her father's oppression while at the same time searching for a secure footing in the moral chaos of South Africa of the apartheid era".
 As Ashley Davis concludes in her review for The Scotsman, The Shouting in the Dark is a “dense, disturbing but ultimately optimistic book”.
-A new, Australian edition of the novel was brought out by UWA Publishing in February 2019.
+A new, Australian edition of the novel was brought out by UWA Publishing in February 2019, and a translation into Dutch, Op de veranda, in 2015 (Cossee).
+Chinese translations of Bloodlines and Nile Baby appeared in 2024.